 - Junior Artist Seminar Work-Study: $15/hr up to $850 gross earnings, July 12 to July 26 (food and housing provided).

 - Jazz Program Work-Study: $15/hr up to $500 gross earnings, July 26 to August 2 (food and housing provided).

 Shortly after notification of financial aid award, counselors and work-study students will receive a detailed agreement specifying arrival and departure times for their choice of work schedule.
 We highly recommend you do not make travel arrangements without consulting the financial aid award agreement and/or consulting with our office at 303-449-1106.
 All amounts listed represent total gross income before any applicable taxes.

-Guidelines for Financial Independence Based on IRS Information
+Please Consult IRS Guidelines for Financial Independence

 Young Artist Program applicants must submit a recorded audition to complete their application for admission and be considered for merit scholarship or other financial aid.

 Audition should consist of two contrasting pieces or movements that best represent the applicant’s level and accomplishment.
 Please submit video recording, audio-only recordings will not be accepted.
 Supported video file types are avi, m4v, mov, mp4, mpeg, mpg, vob, wmv, mkv.

 - February 15, 2021 – Early Bird Discount of $100 applied towards tuition

 - March 15, 2021- Deadline to be considered for scholarships and need-based work study programs

 - After March 15, 2021 – Application accepted on space available basis